dataluscorp/browser/remote/doc/Testing.md

 Puppeteer tests
 ---------------

-In addition to our own Firefox-specific tests, we run the upstream [Puppeteer test suite] against our implementation to [track progress] towards achieving full [Puppeteer support] in Firefox.
+In addition to our own Datalus-specific tests, we run the upstream [Puppeteer test suite] against our implementation to [track progress] towards achieving full [Puppeteer support] in Datalus.
 The tests are written in the behaviour-driven testing framework [Mocha].

 Check the upstream [Puppeteer test suite] documentation for instructions on